ros-navigation/docs.nav2.org/configuration/packages/configuring-controller-server.rst

       ============== ==============

       Description
         Mapped name for progress checker plugin for checking progress made by robot.
-Formerly ``progress_checker_plugin`` for Humble and older with a single string plugin.

       Note
         The plugin namespace defined needs to have a :code:`plugin` parameter defining the type of plugin to be loaded in the namespace.